Frequently Asked Questions

 I am a student but have not yet started my internship or practicum.
 Can I still register for the training?

 The EMDR International Association requires that students who register for the training be enrolled in a master's or doctoral program in the mental health field (Counselling, Marriage and Family Therapy, Psychology, Psychiatry, Psychiatric Nursing, Social Work) or related mental health discipline.
-Students must have completed their core graduate academic coursework and must be in the practicum/internship portion of their graduate program.
+Students must have completed their core graduate academic coursework and must be in the practicum/internship portion of their graduate program by the time the training begins.
 Graduate students must be on a licensing track and working under the supervision of a fully licensed mental health clinician.
 Unfortunately, first year graduate students are not eligible to take the training.

 Therefore, as long as you meet the above criteria and will be starting your internship or practicum before the training takes place, you are eligible to register for the training.